 - Build a Community.
 At the heart of the movement is community—homesteaders often donate or sell excess edibles back to local residents to help them secure access to fresh food, or participate in improvement projects in the area to revitalize the community at large.
 And they pass on what they’ve learned, teaching area children and interested adults how to be more self-sufficient.

-, with the goal of empowering homeowners with the expert guidance and educational tools they need to take on big home projects with confidence.
+About the Writer Erin Vaughan is a blogger, gardener and aspiring homeowner.
+She currently resides in Austin, TX where she writes full time for Modernize.com, with the goal of empowering homeowners with the expert guidance and educational tools they need to take on big home projects with confidence.